 What is a "mini-story" of the world?

-A mini-story tells people who they are.
+A mini-story tells people who they are, how they got here, and what matters to them.
 It explains how each social group sees itself in the big story of the world and why it lives the way it does.

 Everybody---religious or not---has a “mini-story of the world.”
 People do not use that term, and the mini-story may be subconscious most of the time, but if you ask a few of the right questions, you can soon figure out which mini-story a person is living by.